joetid09/joetid09/README.md

 <p>
     I do hope you will excuse the mess on this readme.
 I'm currently in the process<br />
     of trying to make it more of a personal website.
 I'm writing it out in HTML and<br />
-    will be styling it out by using svg files.
+    will be styling it out by using SVG files.
 For Now, Enjoy playing with the nav bar!

 </p>
 </body>